sfcc-unofficial/docs/admins.md

 * Members may also be considered from internal nomination within the curent admins group
 * Approval takes place among admins via a closed vote.
 A nominee needs at least 50% "Yes" votes among current admins to be added with 0 "No" votes.
 (A "No" vote does not automatically reject the candidate but merits further discussion on a case-by-case basis).

-## Admin Duties

-1. Moderate the Slack workspace, making sure members adhere to our guidelines
-2. Process new user sign-ups regularly
-3. Participate in admin requests, discussions, and decisions
-4. Contribute to our guidelines
-5. Vote on new admin nominees
-6. Represent the Unofficial SFCC brand in a positive way across the ecosystem
-7. Give lots of 🌮s

 ## Admins Roster

 | :camera: Photo| :label: Name | :book: Description | :id: Trailblazer ID | :octocat: GH ID |